 Step5: Debugging STM32_sensor application

 Ride7 is a fully integrated debugging environment with high-level language debugging features and a full range of views (Symbols, locals, disassembly, registers, peripherals, ...).

-On Windows 10 1803 and above, you may get randomly device disconnection resulting in connection fails and latency: Unpair the device from the BLE peripherals center of Windows 10 Settings and re-connect to your TapNLink device.
+On Windows 10 1803 and above, your device may disconnect randomly resulting in connection fails and latency: Unpair the device from the BLE peripherals center of Windows 10 Settings and re-connect to your TapNLink device.